wp-plugins/dpabadbotwp/readme.txt

 Corrected some bugs.
 The directory name can now end with or without '/'.
 == 1.11 ==
 Undid some of the upgrades in 1.09 to make it less prone to spurios memory problems.
+== 1.12 ==
+Mde some code more compatible with WordPress and checked if file existed.

 == Upgrade Notice ==
 == 1.01 ==